Nitro112/Dayz-Server-Launcher/README.md

 The mods are in the order you check them.
 When "Start Server" is clicked, it generates config.json where you can fine tune mods order if you like

 <h1>How To Use</h1>
-1. Set your DayzServer_x64.exe path
+1. Set your DayzServer_x64.exe path.<br>
-2. Set your mods directory, for example workshop folder that holds all dayz mods.
+2. Set your mods directory, for example workshop folder that holds all dayz mods.<br>
 3. Choose all the mods you wan't in your server from listbox below.
-There should be list of mods after mods directory was set.
+There should be list of mods after mods directory was set.<br><br>

-When "Start Server" is clicked, it generates config.json where you can fine tune mods order and launchparameters if you like
+When "Start Server" is clicked, it generates config.json where you can fine tune mods order and launchparameters if you like<br>

 <h2>NOTE</h2>
-This copies all the mods you selected from the listbox, to your Dayz Server folder.
+This copies all the mods you selected from the listbox, to your Dayz Server folder.<br>
 This copies also all the keys from individual mod to the DayzServer/Keys folder automatically.